Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Where the Mountains Meet the Sea

-As the Magistrala weaves south, it enters the Kvarner Gulf, where steep cliffs plunge into the dazzling blue sea.
-This region is a blend of Austro-Hungarian elegance, untouched islands, and vibrant port cities.
+As the Magistrala weaves south, it enters the Kvarner Gulf, where steep cliffs drop into deep blue water.
+The region blends Austro-Hungarian elegance, quiet islands, and lively port towns.

 Must-Visit Stops